What Kids Need When Classmates Reject Them

-We all know that kids with ADHD need friends, or just a good buddy they can count on when they want to laugh, cry, or act goofy.
+We all know that kids with attention deficit disorder (ADHD or ADD) need friends, or just a good buddy they can count on when they want to laugh, cry, or act goofy.
 Parents of kids with ADHD take creative avenues — befriending parents they don’t like because their son gets along with their son — to arrange friendships for them.

 A new study in the Journal of Abnormal Child Psychology suggests that while having friends sets the table for a successful life, being rejected by those friends pulls the tablecloth out from under a child in ways that parents or children can’t imagine.

 Kids with ADHD who are rejected have higher rates of cigarette smoking, delinquency, anxiety, mood disorders, and are more likely to engage in antisocial behavior, which can last into adulthood.